G. B. Senanayake: Literary work

 At the age of 19 he started writing short stories to the newspapers.
 Though they weren't published he didn't give up.
 This was how Martin Wickramasinghe got to know about Senanayake's talents.

 Senanayake's first collection of short stories was 'Duppathun Nethi Lokaya' which was published in 1945.
 This was followed by 'Paliganima' (revenge), published in 1946.
 The works he included in 'Paliganima" calling works between prose and poetry is considered as the beginning of 'Nisandas' (Free Verse Poetry).

 Some of his books are used as text books for Sinhala General Certificate of Education Advanced Level examination and at Universities.

 Three of his novels won the Sinhala Literary Awards granted by the Ministry of Cultural Affairs.
+The novel 'Medha' is a historical novel based on the Indian society during the time of the Enlightened One.
+'Medha' was first published in 1964 in Sinhala.

 When he lost this eyesight he was halfway through writing the book 'Sahithya Sithuwili Dharshana'.
 When he declared his fear of being unable to finish the book his sister-in-law offered to write it if dictated.
 Out of his 50 odd books about 20 were written after he became blind.

 His last poem 'Rathriya' was written barely five hours before his death.